 The report included also new records of Olive-backed Pipit (Anthus hodgsoni), Pied Crow (Corvus albus), Citrine Wagtail (Motacilla citreola), Dark Chanting Goshawk (Melierax metabates), Namaqua Dove (Oena capensis), Lesser Scaup (Aythya affinis), Sudan Golden Sparrow (Passer luteus), Lesser Yellowlegs (Tringa flavipes), Allen’s Gallinule (Porphyrio alleni), Kelp Gull (Larus dominicanus), Yellow-browed Warbler (Phylloscopus inornatus), Collared Flycatcher (Ficedula albicollis), Lammergeier (Gypaetus barbatus), and a number of other species.

-It included also new records of the invasive species, Monk Parakeet (Myiopsitta monachus) which started to colonise two new cities (Tangier and Marrakech).
-Also several records of Rüppell’s Vulture (Gyps rueppellii) mainly from or near Jbel Moussa, and of Red-footed Falcon (Falco vespertinus) mainly from eastern Morocco but also from other regions.
+It included also new records of the invasive Monk Parakeet (Myiopsitta monachus) which started to colonise two new cities (Tangier and Marrakech).
+Also, several records of Rüppell’s Vulture (Gyps rueppelli) mainly from or near Jbel Moussa, and of Red-footed Falcon (Falco vespertinus).

-For the Allen’s Gallinule, there was an error in the report for the date of the second observation: the juvenile bird first found and photographed by Ali Irizi at Oued Massa on 28 December 2014.
-Three days later, Daniel Vrauwdeunt found by chance a juvenile Allen’s Gallinule not far from the site of the first observation (it was most likely the same bird based on the photos, the dates and the same site) .
+For the Allen’s Gallinule, there was an error in the report for the date of the second observation.
+A juvenile bird was first found and photographed by Ali Irizi at Oued Massa on 28 December 2014.
+Three days later, Daniel Vrauwdeunt found a juvenile not far from the site of the first observation (it was most likely the same bird based on the photos, the dates and the same site).